cbroms/V4.js/docs/guide/renderers.md

 ### State

-Notice that the renderer is passed an argument called `state`.
+Notice that the renderer is passed an argument called `state` by the loop.
 This is an object that contains a number of useful properties for animating and drawing to the canvas.
 Possibly the two most important are `context` and `deltaTime`.

 - The `context` is the interface provided by the canvas API to draw; it is how all shapes are drawn to the canvas.